stidsborg/Cleipnir.ResilientFunctions/README.md

 }
 ```

 Sometimes simply wrapping a business flow inside the framework is enough.

 This would be the case if all the steps in the flow were idempotent.
 In that situation it is fine to call an endpoint multiple times without causing unintended side-effects.

-<ins>At-least-once & Idempotency:</ins>
+#### At-least-once & Idempotency

 However, in the order-flow presented here this is not the case.

 The payment provider requires the caller to provide a transaction-id.
 Thus, the same transaction-id must be provided when re-executing the flow.

-In Cleipnir this challenge is solved by using a scrapbook.
+In Cleipnir this challenge is solved by using a *scrapbook*.

 A scrapbook is a user-defined sub-type which holds state useful when/if the function invocation is retried.
 Using it one can ensure that the same transaction id is always used for the same order in the following way:

-Scrapbook:
+<ins>Scrapbook:</ins>
 ```csharp
 public class Scrapbook : RScrapbook
 {